 Leukotrienes are inflammatory chemicals the body releases after coming in contact with an allergen or allergy trigger.
 Leukotrienes cause tightening of airway muscles and the production of excess mucus and fluid.
-These chemicals play a key role in allergies or allergic rhinitis and also cause a tightening of your airways, making it difficult to breathe.
+These chemicals play a key role in allergies, allergic rhinitis, and asthma, also causing a tightening of your airways, making it difficult to breathe.

 How do leukotriene modifiers manage allergy symptoms?

 Typical symptoms of allergies include sneezing, itchy nose, clear mucus, and nasal congestion.
 In addition, allergies cause itchy, swollen, and watery eyes (allergic conjunctivitis) and frequent throat clearing.
-Studies show that more than 85% of people with asthma also have symptoms of allergies.
+Studies show that up to 85% of people with asthma also have symptoms of allergies.
 In addition, untreated allergies often cause sinusitis, sore throats, cough, sleep problems, irritability, and low productivity at school and in the workplace.

 Leukotriene modifiers work by blocking the action of leukotrienes, one cause of the inflammation and nasal congestion associated with allergies.
 For those with allergies and asthma, leukotriene modifiers help keep bronchial tubes, airways to your lungs, from constricting.

 According to the American Academy of Allergy Asthma & Immunology, leukotriene modifiers can block both the early response to allergic triggers (sneezing and itching) as well as the delayed response to allergens that result in nasal congestion.